stephenpearson/kitchen-oci/README.md

    - ssh\_keypath, SSH public key, default is ~/.ssh/id\_rsa.pub
    - post\_create\_script, run a script on compute\_instance after deployment
    - proxy\_url, Connect via the specified proxy URL
+   - user\_data, Add user data scripts

+Optional settings for WinRM support in Windows:

+   - setup\_winrm, Inject Windows powershell to set password and enable WinRM, default false.
+   - winrm\_username, Used to set the WinRM transport username, defaults to 'opc'.

 The use\_private\_ip influences whether the public or private IP will be used by Kitchen to connect to the instance.
 If it is set to false (the default) then it will connect to the public IP, otherwise it'll use the private IP.